 RV: Selection

-The RV is selected based on [delivery volume information and the highest configuration of a vehicle] within a group of vehicles which is defined based on specific parameters in paragraph 7.9.3.1 called “LCA group”.
+The RV is selected based on [ the highest weight configuration of a vehicle] within a group which is defined based on specific parameters in paragraph 7.9.3.1 called “LCA group”.

-[To obtain the RV for an LCA group based on the highest expected or known delivery volume within the LCA group, the selection shall be done consistently and be fixed for the time (representative period) when the LCA in the LCA group is performed.
-Hence, the vehicle with the highest delivery volume is determined once for a LCA group and remains the RV thereafter.
+[To obtain the RV for an LCA group based on the highest expected or known weight within the LCA group, the selection shall be done consistently and be fixed for the time (representative period) when the LCA in the LCA group is performed.
+Hence, the vehicle with the highest weight is determined once for a LCA group and remains the RV thereafter.

-To achieve consistency, actual or estimated delivery volume data shall be chosen based on the following principles.

-For an LCA group of vehicles already in serial production but without any LCA reports (i. e. at the phase-in of a reporting legislation), actual sales figures for the respective or former reporting year shall be used to identify the ‘representative vehicle’:

-The delivery volume data is used to identify the highest delivery volume of the respective LCA group and if applicable in a subsequent step to identify the powertrain configurations with the highest delivery volume for this vehicle with regard to the powertrain types given in section 7.9.3.1.
-If a powertrain type present in the LCA group is not covered by this selection a further vehicle shall be considered.

-For a newly formed LCA group of multiple vehicles at Start of Production (SoP), the first vehicle to go into production defines the representative vehicle of the newly formed LCA group.
-Depending on the powertrain portfolio of the LCA group further vehicles shall be considered to cover all powertrain types relevant to the respective LCA group.
-As the rollout of the newly formed LCA group progresses, the selection of the Representative Vehicle may be updated accordingly.

-After selecting its base parameters (vehicle, powertrain(s)) if applicable the representative vehicle is configured with in reality offered options until the maximum vehicle weight is reached (worst case).
-This mass-based method is used instead of delivery volume because it remains consistent despite changing customer preferences and market trends.

 Documentation for the choice and configuration of the representative vehicle shall be provided during the third-party certification (see verification paragraph 10).

-The emissions factors within an LCA group strongly correlate to the mass of the vehicle for a given LCA group, due to similar production characteristics.
+The emissions within an LCA group correlate to the mass of the vehicle for a given LCA group, due to similar production characteristics.
 This selection further decreases deviations when applying the Emissions Factor (EF).
-Additionally, using the highest delivery numbers in an LCA group increases representativeness of the performed LCA in absolute terms, while equipping the vehicle with options until the maximum vehicle weight is reached (worst case) secures the usage of a technically clear and conservative vehicle setup.

-Comparability of LCA classes between different LCA studies can be achieved by checking EFs of comparable LCA groups against each other.]

 Important Considerations:

-If the LCA group includes vehicles with a traction battery, the battery shall be excluded from the calculation of the carbon emissions for upstream & EoL of the individual vehicle as well from the emission factors.
-This is due to the fact that the capacity of a traction battery and its weight do not have a proportional relationship, which would distort the correlation via vehicle mass.
-A similar approach should also be adopted for vehicles which have a high-pressure hydrogen storage vessel, for similar reasons.
+If the LCA group includes vehicles with non-weight-proportional- relationship (nwpr) parts such as a traction battery, these parts shall be excluded from the calculation of the carbon emissions for upstream & EoL of the individual vehicle as well from the emission factors.
+This is due to the fact that the its weight do not have a proportional relationship, which would distort the correlation via vehicle mass.